Tensor Products of Classifiable C*-algebras: Abstract

 \section{Abstract}

-Let ${\cal A}_1$ be the class of all unital separable simple \CA s $A$ such that $A\otimes U$ has tracial rank at most one for all UHF-algebras of infinite type.
-It has been shown that amenable ${\cal Z}$-stable \CA s in ${\cal A}_1$ which satisfy the Universal Coefficient Theorem can be classified up to isomorphism by the Elliott invariant.
-We show that $A\in {\cal A}_1$ if and only if $A\otimes B$ has tracial rank at most one for one of unital simple infinite dimensional AF-algebra $B.$ In fact, we show that $A\in {\cal A}_1$ if and only if $A\otimes B\in {\cal A}_1$ for some unital simple AH-algebra $B.$ Other results regarding the tensor products of \CA s in ${\cal A}_1$ are also obtained.
+Let ${\cal A}_1$ be the class of all unital separable simple \CA s $A$ such that $A\otimes U$ has tracial rank {no more than} one for all UHF-algebra {$U$} of infinite type.
+It has been shown that {all } amenable ${\cal Z}$-stable \CA s in ${\cal A}_1$ which satisfy the Universal Coefficient Theorem can be classified up to isomorphism by the Elliott invariant. {In this note}, {we} show that $A\in {\cal A}_1$ if and only if $A\otimes B$ has tracial rank {no more than} one for {some} unital simple infinite dimensional AF-algebra $B.$ In fact, we show that $A\in {\cal A}_1$ if and only if $A\otimes B\in {\cal A}_1$ for some unital simple AH-algebra $B.$ We actually prove a more general result.
+Other results regarding the tensor products of \CA s in ${\cal A}_1$ are also obtained.